-The process is highly iterative and the build stage only starts once there is consensus that the prototype is acceptably issue and error free.
+The process is highly iterative and the build stage only starts once there is a consensus that the prototype is acceptably issued and error free.
 These stages are made up as follows:

-Prototyping & Testing – once the design team are confident that the interface is robust a prototype can be built.
+Once the design team are confident that the interface is robust a prototype can be built.
 This is done so that some initial user testing can be carried out prior to the final construction.
-There may be a few iterations of this process until the design is agreed by lieu of the fact that all errors and issues have be resolved or mitigated.
+There may be a few iterations of this process until the design is agreed by lieu of the fact that all errors and issues have been resolved or mitigated.

 - Build & Testing